DoctorLar/New-Raspberry-Pi/README.md

 #### Installation ####

 1. Download the install file `wget https://raw.githubusercontent.com/DoctorLar/New-Raspberry-Pi/master/config.sh`
-2. Make it executable `chmod +x configure.sh`
+2. Make it executable `chmod +x config.sh`
-3. Execute it with root permissions `sudo ./configure.sh`
+3. Execute it with root permissions `sudo ./config.sh`

 This installation takes over an hour.......it does lots of stuff!